-Daniel R. Coker President and Chief Executive Officer
+Phillip M. Eyler President and Chief Executive Officer

-GENTHERM INCORPORATED NOTICE OF 2016 ANNUAL MEETING OF SHAREHOLDERS
+GENTHERM INCORPORATED NOTICE OF 2018 ANNUAL MEETING OF SHAREHOLDERS

-Our 2016 annual meeting of shareholders will be held on Thursday, May 26, 2016, at 9:30 a.m., Eastern Time, at our offices located at 21680 Haggerty Road, Northville, Michigan to conduct the following items of business:
+Our 2018 annual meeting of shareholders will be held on Friday, May 18, 2018, at 9:30 a.m., Eastern Time, at our offices located at 21680 Haggerty Road, Northville, Michigan to conduct the following items of business:

-- To elect nine directors named in the accompanying proxy statement, each to serve for a one-year term or until his or her successor has been duly elected and qualified. - To ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2016. - · To approve (on an advisory basis) the compensation of our named executive officers. - To approve an amendment to our Amended and Restated Bylaws to increase the minimum and maximum size of the Board of Directors. - · To transact any other business that may properly come before the meeting or any postponement or adjournment of the meeting.
+- To elect eight directors named in the accompanying proxy statement, each to serve for a one-year term or until his or her successor has been duly elected and qualified. - To ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2018. - To approve (on an advisory basis) the compensation of our named executive officers. - To transact any other business that may properly come before the meeting or any postponement or adjournment of the meeting.

-Only holders of our common stock at the close of business on April 11, 2016, the record date, are entitled to receive this notice and to attend and vote at the annual meeting.
+Only holders of our common stock at the close of business on April 2, 2018, the record date, are entitled to receive this notice and to attend and vote at the annual meeting.